 The Stratospheric Aerosol and Gas Experiment on the International Space Station (SAGE III/ISS) began collecting data in June 2017 and is an updated version of the SAGE III on Meteor (SAGE III/M3M) instrument.
-SAGE III/ISS works similar to its predecessors (e.g. Mauldin et al., 1985; Thomason et al., 2010)0pt, retreiving vertical profiles of multi-wavelength aerosol extinction coefficient (384, 449, 521, 602, 676, 756, 869, 1022, and 1544 nm) along with other gaseous measurements such as ozone (O3), water vapor (H2O), and Nitrogen dioxide (NO2) using solar occultation technique.
-The SAGE family of instruments have been instrumental in providing vertical profiles of global stratospheric aerosol that have been used by various correlative
+SAGE III/ISS works similar to its predecessors (e.g. Mauldin et al., 1985; Thomason et al., 2010), retreiving vertical profiles of multi-wavelength aerosol extinction coefficient (384, 449, 521, 602, 676, 756, 869, 1022, and 1544 nm) along with other gaseous measurements such as ozone (O3), water vapor (H2O), and Nitrogen dioxide (NO2) using solar occultation technique.
+The SAGE family of instruments have been instrumental in providing vertical profiles of global stratospheric aerosol that have been used by various correlative measurements for comparison and validation purposes (e.g. Hervig and Deshler, 2002; Deshler et al., 2003, 2019; Rieger et al., 2019; Bourassa et al., 2019).
+Further, the SAGE series of measurements have been used for providing a global space-based stratospheric aerosol climatology (GloSSAC) with other space-based measurements (Thomason et al., 2018; Kovilakam et al., 2020).

-25 measurements for comparison and validation purposes (e.g. Hervig and Deshler, 2002; Deshler et al., 2003, 2019; Rieger et al., 2019; Bour Further, the SAGE series of measurements have been used for providing a global space-based stratospheric aerosol climatology (GloSSAC) with other space-based measurements (Thomason et al., 2018; Kovilakam et al., 2020)0pt.-Several studies have shown the importance of the impact of stratospheric aerosols on The importance of stratospheric aerosol in determining the energy balance of the atmosphere (e.g. Hofmann and Solomon, 1989; Fahey et al., 1993; Minnis et al., 1993)0pthas
+Several studies have shown the importance of the impact of stratospheric aerosols on determining the energy balance of the atmosphere (e.g. Hofmann and Solomon, 1989; Fahey et al., 1993; Minnis et al., 1993).
+Recent years have witnessed frequent small to moderate volcanic eruptions and wildfire events that injected aerosols into the stratosphere, which resulted in radiative, chemical, and dynamical impact in the stratosphere (Peterson et al., 2018; Yu et al., 2019; Kablick III et al., 2020; Knepp et al., 2021).
+Additionally, studies have shown that relatively low aerosol loading can also have radiative impact in the stratosphere (Vernier et al., 2011).
+It is therefore important to get accurate information of stratospheric aerosol extinction during and following such events and to have the ability to distinguish between aerosol associated with these events and clouds.
+The objective of this study was to develop an aerosol-cloud separation algorithm that enables this distinction under perturbed conditions following events such as volcanic eruptions and Pyrocumulonimbus (PyroCb) events.

-- 30 been well documented (e.g. Hofmann and Solomon, 1989; Fahey et al., 1993; Minnis et al., 1993; Kloss et al., 2021; Sellitto et al., 2022a, Recent years have witnessed frequent small to moderate volcanic eruptions and wildfireas well as wildfire/pyrocumulonimbus (PyroCb) events that injected aerosols into the stratosphere, which resulted in radiative, chemical, and dynamical impact in the stratosphere (Peterson et al., 2018; Yu et al., 2019; Kablick III et al., 2020; Knepp et al., 2021)0pt(Peterson et al., 2018; Yu et al., 2019; K Additionally, studies have shown that relatively low aerosol loading smaller aerosol perturbations can also have radiative im- - 35 pact in the stratosphere (Vernier et al., 2011).
-It is therefore important to get Therefore, having accurate information of stratospheric aerosol extinction during and following such events and to have the ability to distinguish between aerosol aerosols associated with these events and clouds is highly important.
-The objective of this study was is to develop an aerosol-cloud separation algorithm that enables this distinction under perturbed conditions following events such as volcanic eruptions and Pyrocumulonimbus (PyroCb) PyroCb events. - 40 Several cloudand Previous cloud/aerosol discrimination studies have been documented in the past using SAGE data (e.g. Kent and McCorr These studies have one thing in common, which is the usage (e.g. Kent and McCorrnick, 1991; Kent et al., 1993; Wang et al., 1994; Kent et on the use of multi-wavelength SAGE extinction coefficient measurements to infer information about particle sizessize.
+Several cloud and aerosol discrimination studies have been documented in the past using SAGE data (e.g. Kent and Mc-Cormick, 1991; Kent et al., 1993; Wang et al., 1994; Kent et al., 1997a, b; Thomason and Vernier, 2013).
+These studies have one thing in common, which is the usage of multi-wavelength SAGE extinction coefficient measurements to infer information about particle sizes.
 Kent et al. (1993) developed a method to separate aerosol and clouds using an extinction coefficient distribution based on SAGE II measurements at 525 and 1020 nm.
-A key finding of Kent et al. (1993) was that optically thin clouds are in fact aerosol-cloud - 45 mixtures and they concluded that the transition from aerosol to aerosol/cloud occurs over a continuum.
+A key finding of Kent et al. (1993) was that optically thin clouds are in fact aerosol-cloud mixtures and they concluded that the transition from aerosol to aerosol/cloud occurs over a continuum.
 Wang et al. (1994) later investigated aerosol-cloud interaction of tropical high clouds using the same wavelength combination as Kent et al. (1993), but with additional information of temperature to identify the presence of high clouds in the tropical region.
-A different approach using three wavelength combinations (525, 1020, and 1550 nm) was later developed by Kent et al. (1997a) for SAGE II-I/M3M to identify cloud height.
-While studies show differences in identifying tropopause height between different re-analyses - 50 (e.g. Boothe and Homeyer, 2017; Manney et al., 2017; Xian and Homeyer, 2019)0pt, accurate estimation of tropopause height is an important factor in identifying clouds in the vicinity of tropopause, so as to not bias aerosol data.
+A different approach using three wavelength combinations (525,1020, and 1550 nm) was later developed by Kent et al. (1997a) for SAGE III/M3M to identify cloud height.
+While studies show differences in identifying tropopause height between different re-analyses (e.g. Boothe and Homeyer, 2017; Manney et al., 2017; Xian and Homeyer, 2019), accurate estimation of tropopause height is an important factor in identifying clouds in the vicinity of tropopause, so as to not bias aerosol data.